aa-sikkkk/satya/readme.md

 </div>

-An **offline-first, RAG-powered** learning companion for students.
-Built with intelligent content discovery and a lightweight Phi 1.5 AI model, designed to work with **low-end hardware**.
+An intelligent _**learning companion**_, Satya is built with RAG-powered content discovery and Microsoft's efficient Phi 1.5 model.
+It delivers education that scales from offline rural classrooms to connected urban schools, all while running smoothly on the hardware you already have.

-*Built with RAG and a lightweight Phi 1.5 AI model, optimized for low-end hardware*
+Smart enough to handle complex questions.
+Efficient enough to work anywhere.
+Simple enough for anyone to deploy.

 </div>